Alexander I of Yugoslavia: Assassination

-The Death masks of Alexander I and Louis Barthou.
+The death masks of Alexander I and Louis Barthou.

-The funeral of king Alexander at Belgrade.
+The funeral of King Alexander at Belgrade.

-The assassin was a member of the pro-Bulgarian Internal Macedonian Revolutionary Organization (IMRO or VMRO) and an experienced marksman.
-Immediately after assassinating King Alexander, Chernozemski was cut down by the sword of a mounted French policeman, and then beaten by the crowd.
-By the time that he was removed from the scene, the King was already dead.
-The IMRO was a political organization that fought for the liberation of the occupied region of Macedonia and its independence, initially as some form of second Bulgarian state, followed by a later unification with the Kingdom of Bulgaria.
+The assassin, who died in police custody hours after the shooting, was a member of the pro-Bulgarian Internal Macedonian Revolutionary Organization (IMRO or VMRO) and an experienced marksman.
+The IMRO was a political organization that fought for the independence of Macedonia, initially as some form of second Bulgarian state, followed by a later unification with the Kingdom of Bulgaria.

-The IMRO worked in alliance with the Croatian Ustaše group, led by Ante Pavelić.
+The IMRO worked in alliance with the Ustaše group, led by Ante Pavelić.
 Chernozemski and three Croatian accomplices had travelled to France from Hungary via Switzerland.
 After the assassination, Chernozemski's accomplices were arrested by French police.
-A prominent diplomat with the Palazzo Chigi, Baron Pompeo Aloisi, expressed fears that the Ustashi based in Italy had killed the King and sought reassurances from another diplomat, Paolo Cortese, that Italy had not been involved.
+A prominent Italian diplomat, Baron Pompeo Aloisi, expressed fears that Ustaše members based in Italy had killed the King and sought reassurances from another diplomat, Paolo Cortese, that Italy had not been involved.
 Aloisi was not reassured when Cortese told him that with Alexander being dead, Yugoslavia was about to break up.

 Public opinion and press in Yugoslavia held that Italy had been crucial in the planning and directing of the assassination.
 Demonstrators outside of the Italian embassy in Belgrade and the Italian consulates in Zagreb and Ljubljana blamed Mussolini for Alexander's assassination.
 An investigation by the French police quickly established that the assassins had been trained and armed in Hungary; had travelled to France on forged Czechoslovak passports; and frequently telephoned Ustaše leader Ante Pavelić, who was living in Italy.

 The incident was later used by Yugoslavia as an argument to counter the Croatian attempts of secession and Italian and Hungarian revisionism.
 The participants in the assassination were Ivan Rajić, Mijo Kralj, Zvonimir Pospišil and Antun Godina.
 They were sentenced to life in prison although the Yugoslav authorities had expected that they would be sentenced to death.
 In 1940, after the fall of France, they were released from prison by Germany.